I don’t need to remind you just how awesome WordPress is. You know this already.

 You can currently add a feature grid with icons or with images.

-Table – Need to add a table to your landing page or sales page?
-It’s easy with Content Builder.
+Table – If you need to add a table to your landing page or sales page, it’s easy with Content Builder.
 You just drag the element where you want it and begin editing the number of rows and columns you want to add to your table.

-Countdown time – Another useful feature for adding to coming soon pages, time-sensitive offer pages, course enrolment pages and more.
+Countdown timer – Another useful feature for adding to coming soon pages, time-sensitive offer pages, course enrolment pages and more.

-Table of contents – Perfect for adding to long pillar articles on your blog, course pages and more.
+Table of contents – Perfect element for adding to your long-form pillar articles, course pages and more.

 Lead generation – Perfect for adding opt-in forms to your email landing pages.